dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 At the time, I thought the technical staff were professionals, in the best sense of the word.

-Thinking back over it again, though, I’m not so sure.
+Thinking back over it again, though, I'm not so sure.

-Let’s look at that Batman and Robin technique a second time, from a different perspective.
+Let's look at that Batman and Robin technique a second time, from a different perspective.
 I thought I was exhorting the team to its best performance, but I suspect Joe was playing a game, with the implicit assumption that the technical staff was his opponent.
 Think about it: Why was it necessary to run around, kicking over chairs and leaning on people?

-Shouldn’t we have been able to ask the staff when they would be done, get a firm answer, believe the answer we were given, and not be burned by that belief?
+Shouldn't we have been able to ask the staff when they would be done, get a firm answer, believe the answer we were given, and not be burned by that belief?
 Certainly, for professionals, we should . . . and, at the same time, we could not.
-Joe didn’t trust our answers, and felt comfortable micromanaging the tech team—and at the same time, for some reason, he did trust the legal team and was not willing to micromanage them.
+Joe didn't trust our answers, and felt comfortable micromanaging the tech team—and at the same time, for some reason, he did trust the legal team and was not willing to micromanage them.

-What’s that all about?
+What's that all about?

 Somehow, the legal team had demonstrated professionalism in a way the technical team had not.

 Somehow, another group had convinced Joe that they did not need a babysitter, that they were not playing games, and that they needed to be treated as peers who were respected.

-No, I don’t think it had anything to do with fancy certificates hanging on walls or a few extra years of college, although those years of college might have included a fair bit of implicit social training on how to behave.
+No, I don't think it had anything to do with fancy certificates hanging on walls or a few extra years of college, although those years of college might have included a fair bit of implicit social training on how to behave.

-Ever since that day, those long years ago, I’ve wondered how the technical profession would have to change in order to be regarded as professionals.
+Ever since that day, those long years ago, I've wondered how the technical profession would have to change in order to be regarded as professionals.

 Oh, I have a few ideas.
-I’ve blogged a bit, read a lot, managed to improve my own work life situation and help a few others.
+I've blogged a bit, read a lot, managed to improve my own work life situation and help a few others.
 Yet I knew of no book that laid out a plan, that made the whole thing explicit.

 Then one day, out of the blue, I got an offer to review an early draft of a book; the book that you are holding in your hands right now.